 Two months before listing:

-- Evaluate your financial situation and budget
+- Evaluate your finances and budget

-- Tally transaction costs and remaining equity
+- Add up transaction costs and remaining equity

 How urgently do you need to sell your house?
 Is a career or job change prompting your relocation?
 Is your move tied to the school year, medical concerns, or financial pressures?